What is Social Enterprise?

 What types of social enterprise exist?

 Social enterprise is a diverse community and the more-than-profit approach is used by a huge range of organisations, of every size, operating in every corner of Scotland and in most sectors of the economy.
-A social enterprise can simply be a Company Limited by Guarantee with an appropriate "asset lock" and social mission etc, it could also be a registered charity.
+A social enterprise is often simply a Company Limited by Guarantee with an appropriate "asset lock" and social mission etc, it could also be a registered charity (of which there are over 23,000 in Scotland) or a SCIO.
 Below are some of the common types and a social enterprise is often one or more of these.

-Co-operatives and Mutuals Co-operatives and Mutuals are democratically-owned businesses which give employees, customers or members a stake in the business.
+Co-operatives and Mutuals Co-operatives and Mutuals are democratically-owned businesses which give employees, customers or members a direct stake in the business.
 There are now almost 600 co-ops in Scotland, with a turnover of more than £4bn a year and employing 28,600 people.
-Co-operation & Mutuality Scotland.
+Co-operatives UK.

 Social Firms Social Firms are commercial businesses that provide integrated employment for people with disabilities or other disadvantages in the work place.
-Social Firms Scotland.
+There are currently 78 members of Social Firms Scotland.

 Community Interest Companies CICs are limited companies created for the use of people who want to conduct a business or other activity for community benefit, and not purely for private advantage.
+There are now over 400 CICs in Scotland.
 Community Interest Company Association and the CIC Regulator.

 Development Trusts Development Trusts are community run organisations that are concerned with the economic, social, environmental and cultural needs of their community.
-They are owned and managed by the local community and aim to generate income through trading activity that enables them to move away from dependency on grant support.
-Development Trusts Association Scotland.
+They are owned and managed by the local community and aim to generate income through trading activity that enables them to deliver services.
+There are currently 206 members of Development Trusts Association Scotland.

 Credit Unions Credit Unions are a distinct type of co-operative that provide financial services to members.
 Many operate in areas of social and financial exclusion, but more employers are now offering credit union membership and the largest offer a competitive range of mainstream financial products.
 There are over 100 credit unions operating across Scotland with over 280,000 members and assets of over £300m.
 Association of British Credit Unions Ltd (ABCUL Scotland) and the Scottish League of Credit Unions.

-Housing Associations (aka Registered Social Landlords or RSLs) Housing Associations are voluntarily-managed companies providing affordable housing for rent and for sale.
+Housing Associations (aka Registered Social Landlords or RSLs) Housing Associations and housing co-operatives are voluntarily-managed companies providing affordable housing for rent and for sale.
 They give priority to those in greatest need and reinvest any surplus income in maintaining or adding to their housing stock.
 Many Housing Associations also support other forms of social enterprise through 'Wider Role' community regeneration activity.
-There are over 200 Housing Associations in Scotland.
+There are 161 housing associations and co-operatives in Scotland providing more than 277,000 homes and over 5,000 places in supported accommodation.
 Scottish Federation of Housing Associations.

 Defining Social Enterprise: The Scottish Criteria